openblockchains/bitcoin-ponzi/README.md

 Some "unpopular" bitcoin facts:

-- Bitcoin Mining Is an Environmental Disaster
+- Bitcoin Proof-of-Waste Mining Is an Environmental Disaster
 - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest
 - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021!
 - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL